stm32-rs/stm32-eth/README.md

 cargo build --release --example <example> --features <MCU feature>,<additional required features> --target <MCU compilation target>
 ```

+Additionally, if the board you're developing for has a High Speed External oscillator connected to the correct pins, the HSE configuration can be activated
+by setting the `EXAMPLE_HSE` environment variable to one of `oscillator` or `bypass` when executing the build command.

 For example, if we wish to build the `ip` example for an `stm32f429`, we should run the following command:

 ```bash